 - We expect businesses to listen to consumers and proactively look for signs of financial difficulties.
 Consumers may not always know the best way to express their concerns.

-- Where a consumer is experiencing financial difficulties, we expect businesses to consider forbearance measures such as token repayment plans, freezing interest and charges, reasonable arrears rescheduling and debt write-off where appropriate.
+- If a consumer is facing financial difficulty, we expect businesses to consider forbearance measures such as token repayment plans, freezing interest and charges, reasonable arrears rescheduling and debt write-off where appropriate.

-- Given the extraordinary circumstances at this time, we may expect businesses to think about additional forbearance measures alongside the above, such as payment freezes, and have regard to the FCA rule changes which came into force on 9 April 2020 which are designed to provide temporary financial relief for customers impacted by Covid 19 on products such as credit cards, loans and overdrafts.
+- Given the extraordinary circumstances, we may expect businesses to think about additional forbearance measures alongside the above, such as payment freezes, and have regard to the FCA rule changes which came into force on 9 April 2020.
+These are designed to provide temporary financial relief for customers affected by Covid 19 on products such as credit cards, loans and overdrafts.

 - The FCA has also recently confirmed a package of targeted temporary measures to cover motor finance and high cost credit agreements, which include: high-cost short-term credit (including payday loans), buy-now pay-later (BNPL), rent-to-own (RTO) and pawnbroking.
 These come into force on 27 April 2020.

 - We’ve issued specific guidance on this page for people having difficulty with their mortgage payments or car finance.